gdsec-test/dcu-scripts/wm_mass_suspension/README.md

 # Overview
 Automatically suspend W&M accounts, and then create SNOW/Mongo tickets to track the change.
 This script was built/tested with python3.
+We suspend a W+M using this Orion, which creates an anomaly where the Orion account becomes suspended but the EComm account still shows active.
+The accounts end up out of sync.

 ## To Run
 1. Change the variable `RUN_ENVIRONMENT` in suspend_csv.py to have a value of `prod`.